mliszcz/msc-thesis/thesis/chapters/52-appendix-widget-development.md

 TangoJS ships with utilities that facilitate development of new widgets.
 The APIs described here are completely optional to use and are provided just for convenience.
-One may start with a blank html file as well.
+One may start with a blank HTML file as well.

-Mentioned utilities are part of the `tangojs-web-components` package.
-In a TangoJS application this package is available at the runtime as a `tangojs.web` object.
+The mentioned utilities are part of the `tangojs-web-components` package.
+In a TangoJS application this package is available at runtime as a `tangojs.web` object.
 The structure of this package is described below.

 The `tangojs.web.components` is an object where constructor functions for all